-The proposed amendment to authorize Committee nominees to qualify as a member or alternate by filing a written acceptance of willingness to serve prior to the selection would allow the selection process to take place in a more timely fashion.
+The amendment to authorize Committee nominees to qualify as a member or alternate by filing a written acceptance of willingness to serve prior to the selection allows the selection process to take place in a more timely fashion.

-The proposal would delete the requirement that the selected member/ alternate file a written acceptance after notification of selection and combine the acceptance letter with the background statement submitted prior to selection.
-The nominee would, in effect, be indicating willingness to serve on the Committee prior to being selected.
+The amendment deletes the requirement that the selected member/ alternate file a written acceptance after notification of selection and combines the acceptance letter with the background statement submitted prior to selection.
+The nominee will, in effect, be indicating willingness to serve on the Committee prior to being selected.

 Testimony indicated that there is no benefit in waiting for the nominee to sign the acceptance letter after being selected.
-No negative impacts are anticipated from implementing this proposal.
+No negative impacts are anticipated from implementing this amendment.
 However, the benefits are that the nominees are only required to sign and deliver one form.
 In addition, the Committee could obtain all pertinent information well ahead of the time for seating of the new Committee, thereby operating more efficiently.